cityssm/tip-of-the-month/2024/04-apr/stop-printing-and-scanning.md

 ![Pixelated Text when Zoomed In](scalability.png)

 Another problem is scalability.
-Since the PDF is made up of images, it doesn't zoom well, and may include dust artifacts fro mthe scanning process.
+Since the PDF is made up of images, it doesn't zoom well, and may include dust artifacts from the scanning process.

-Lastly, and most importantly, accessibility takes a huge hit.
+Lastly, and most importantly, accessibility takes a **huge** hit.
 Users that rely on tools like [Acrobat's Read Out Loud](../03-mar/pdf-read-out-loud.md), and other assistive technologies cannot easily use them to read the PDF.